LoopKit/loopdocs/README.md

     > ❌ **Incorrect Translation**:  `*<span translate="no">Loop 3</span>* or newer`
     > ✅ **Improved Translation** `*<span translate="no">Loop 3</span>*&nbsp; or newer`

-This process require trial and error to find the best approach: the one that works.
+Finding the best approach, the one that works, requires trial and error.

 These rules to improve automatic translation with Google Translate comes with pluses and minuses:
 - Drawbacks:
     - Markdown is a bit less readable and more sprinkled with *HTML*.
-    - Need to publish the website  to a **public** website visible to [Google Translate](https://translate.google.com)
+    - Need to [deploy the branch](#preview-changes-on-a-public-website) to a to a **public** website visible to [Google Translate](https://translate.google.com)
 - Pluses:
     - One single source and many potential translations